Investing term

 The gap between the announced deal price and the live market price of the target's stock.

-The deal spread is the gap between an announced takeover price and the target's current trading price.
-It exists because the deal might still fall through — regulators block it, financing collapses, shareholders reject it.
-The spread is the market's pricing of that risk: a wide spread signals real doubt the deal closes; a narrow one signals confidence.
+It exists because the deal might still fall through: regulators could block it, financing could collapse, or shareholders could reject it.
+The spread is the market's real-time pricing of that risk.
+A wide spread signals genuine doubt the deal closes; a narrow one signals confidence it will.
+Specialist investors (risk arbitrageurs) trade this gap, betting on whether the deal completes — a game with modest upside and occasionally brutal downside if a deal breaks.

 For example